 Information about our procurement and tendering procedures can be found on our website.

-3. Our priorities are and how we are doing
+3. Our priorities are and how we're doing

 4. How we make decisions

 The TfW Board has overall responsibility for decision making within TfW.
 It has six committees which serve the Board in an advisory role.
 The Board reserves some decisions to itself but has otherwise delegated authority to:

 The Chief Executive, who in turn, has delegated some of his authority to:

 - Individual executive directors, who make individual decisions and use their authority within the scope of their roles.